EdZ543/Personal-Site/README.md

-My personal website!
+Just a silly little clone of a friend's website I made as a joke.\
-(JK this is a clone of a friend's website I made as a joke)
+I have it on Github just so I can host it on Github Pages.